MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-overview.md

 ## Connect

-After installation, connect to the running SQL Server instance on your Linux machine.
-You can do locally or remotely and with a variety of tools and drivers.
-The quick start tutorials demonstrate how to use the **sqlcmd** command-line tool.
+After installation, connect to the SQL Server instance on your Linux machine.
+You can connect locally or remotely and with a variety of tools and drivers.
+The quick start tutorials demonstrate how to use the [sqlcmd](sql-server-linux-setup-tools.md) command-line tool.
 Other tools include the following:

 | Tool | Tutorial |
 |-----|-----|